 - Am I eligible for this program?
 Eligibility requirements vary from program to program, and depend on the level of education — associate’s, bachelor’s, or master’s degree.
 In addition to filling out an application, most programs will require a portfolio of work.
 Some of the advanced programs may be geared toward professionals already working in the field, but even at the most basic level, admissions personnel will want to see what a student is capable of before offering a place in the incoming class.

 - How long does it take to complete this online degree?
 This, too, varies from program to program.
 If you are attending full time, an associate’s program will take approximately two years, while a bachelor’s degree may take up to four years.
 Master’s level programs range from one to two years for full-time study.
 If you take classes part time, of course, it will take longer.

 When you are researching programs, note the focus of the material covered.
 If you are interested in photojournalism, for example, you may want a different mix of classes than someone who wishes to become an art photographer.
 An admissions counselor can help you determine if a program is a good fit for you.

-A counselor can also help you home in on potential financial aid offered by an institution.
-You may also be eligible for scholarships, grants, or loans from your employer or professional organizations to which you belong.
+A counselor can also help you hone in on potential financial aid offered by an institution.
+You may be eligible for scholarships, grants, or loans from your employer or professional organizations to which you belong.